By continuing to browse our website you are in agreement with our

-Simon Hulstone's take on a classic mussels mouclade recipe is a reminder of the old trading links that the French port towns enjoyed with the Orient, with its pairing of lightly spiced mussels with a rich spinach mousse.
+Simon Hulstone's take on a classic mussels mouclade recipe is a reminder of the old trading links that the French port towns enjoyed with the East, with its pairing of lightly spiced mussels with a rich spinach mousse.

 Peel and slice the shallots and the cloves of garlic.
 Melt the butter in a deep pan with a tight-fitting lid.
 Add the shallots and the garlic and allow to soften, but not colour